adam-carruthers/netgrasp/solarwinds_export/README.md

 5. Run `python generate_full_graph.py` (run it from the same folder as the CSV file)

-6. It will create `fullNetworkGraph.json`, which you can open on the website like any other file
+6. It will create `fullNetworkGraph.json`, which you can open on the website by using the open file function